Genentech/pep2vec/viz/README.md

 Terminal will contain useful messages, and upon boot, will include the url needed to access.

 # Notes:
-    - If desired inside the update_df_selected function, you can add a dump of the selected dataframe to a temp file for further processing.
     - Edit start_server.py to change input dataframe as well as pre filtering or whatnot that is desired